 Everyone was back in time for a spot of lunch before we headed off to a 3.5-hour wine châteaux tour from Montpellier.
 It was lovely to catch up with everyone.
 However, I must say, I spent most of the meal contemplating how much mischief I could cause and who I could cause it with

 Our wine tasting tour included: Visiting the vineyards of two magnificent châteaux wineries and sampling a variety of beautiful red, white and rosé wines with expert-led tastings.
 I think it is fair to say that I did more of the latter than the former.

 I took some photos of the vineyards and surrounding areas (see below), but then managed to talk Andy~your friend till the end , Fivesixer Spice Latte , Sally and Jellyfishbones into staying in the bar.
 We tested a LOT of wine.
 I don't know what I can say about this.
 Ordinarily, I don't even like wine.
 But oh the hilarity!
 We decided to stop drinking when Sally very nearly fell off her stool.
 Time to be sensible!

 I will say, however, it was quite nice to take a trip back in time and (try to) discover the heritage of the Languedoc region through various tastings.

-On the bus back to the hostel, Writing Ninja ☮ was looking through her photos on her camera and I kept hearing her sigh very loudly.
+On the bus back to the hostel, Fearlycia ☮ was looking through her photos on her camera and I kept hearing her sigh very loudly.
 I suddenly realised it was because, every time she'd tried to take a picture, I'd managed to get my face or hand in the shot, without her noticing.
 I giggled about it, but I do feel slightly bad.

 For dinner, we went to the empanadas club, which was emblematic of Argentina.
 The empanadas were delicious – as were the Argentinian cocktails (virgin, of course).
 The meal was excellent: full of chatter and laughter.
 I felt right at home.